BestTimesToVisit.com Logo

 Getting Around New Caledonia

-Air Calédonie Flights
+Air Caledonie Flights

 Local Buses (Nouméa)

-Cost:Single tickets are typically around 150-200 XPF (approx. $1.30-1.70 USD).
+Cost:Single tickets are typically around 150-200 XPF.
+Multi-day passes are available for convenience.

 Inter-Island Ferries (Limited)

-Walking and Cycling (Nouméa & Resorts)
+Walking and Cycling (Nouméa)

-Cost:Free for walking; bicycle rentals can range from 2,000-4,000 XPF ($17-35 USD) per day.
+Cost:Free for walking.
+Bicycle rentals can be found for around 2,000-4,000 XPF per day.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.